framps/raspiBackupDoc/en/src/hooks-for-own-scripts.md

     raspiBackupInstallUI.sh -e
     ```

-2. if you want to install the sample extensions manually, you can download the `tgz` file with
+2. If you want to install the sample extensions manually, you can download the `tgz` file with
     [this link](https://www.linux-tips-and-tricks.de/raspiBackupSampleExtensions.tgz) with a browser
     or download it directly to the Raspberry as follows and copy it to
     `/usr/local/bin`: